-Camp Carlo is a summer camp experience that encourages both students and instructors to grow in their faith and love for Jesus Christ.
+Camp Carlo is a summer camp experience that encourages both campers and Counselors to grow in their faith and love for Jesus Christ.
 It is a new Youth Ministry initiative designed to minister to different age groups within our faith community.

-Our students grow in their faith with the guidance of young Catholic instructors serving as role models in a fun and safe environment.
-Our high school and college instructors share and grow in their love of Christ through daily Mass, theology classes and Eucharistic Adoration.
+Our campers grow in their faith with the guidance of young Catholic Counselors serving as role models in a fun and safe environment.
+Our high school and college instructors share and grow in their love of Christ through daily Mass, theology discussions, and Eucharistic Adoration.

 Summer is not just about passing the time.
 Camp Carlo makes summer about forming new friendships, learning something new, and helping youth become the people God made them to be.